Our previous priest Colin Lawlor wrote this:

 Weddings in a Parish Church

-Thank you for your enquiry about getting married in St. Laurence Church, Falmer.
-I am delighted that you are considering a church wedding.
+Thank you for your interest in getting married in St. Laurence Church, Falmer.
+We are delighted that you are considering a church wedding.

 I am sure you will appreciate that holding a wedding in a secular venue (a Civil Wedding conducted by a Registrar) is very different from holding a wedding in a parish church where it will be a religious ceremony, conducted according to the rites of the Church of England.